nobl9/terraform-provider-nobl9/docs/resources/alert_method_webhook.md

 ### Optional

-- `description` (String) Optional description of the resource. you can add details such as who is responsible for the integration (team/owner) and the purpose of creating it.
+- `description` (String) Optional description of the resource.
+Here, you can add details about who is responsible for the integration (team/owner) or the purpose of creating it.
 - `display_name` (String) User-friendly display name of the resource.
 - `template` (String) Webhook message template.
 See documentation for template format and samples.
 - `template_fields` (List of String) Webhook meesage fields.
 The message will contain json payload with specified fields.
 See documentation for allowed fields.